Multispectral imaging camera sensors on agricultural drones allow the farmer to manage crops, soil, fertilizing and irrigation more effectively.

 Thermal infrared radiation is the part of electromagnetic spectrum which has a wavelength of between 3.0 and 20 micrometers.
 Most remote sensing applications make use of the 8 to 13 micrometer range.
 The main difference between thermal infrared and the infrared (color infrared – CIR) is that thermal infrared is emitted energy that is sensed digitally, whereas the near infrared (also called the photographic infrared) is reflected energy.

-Thermal imaging has been growing fast and playing an important role in various fields of agriculture such as;
+Drones with thermal vision cameras has been growing fast and playing an important role in various fields of agriculture such as;

 - Nursery monitoring